The Tolerance Induction Program® (TIP)

 The Snapshot

-Using AI and machine learning, we analyze over a trillion data points to group or endotype your child's case and determine the severity and relationship of allergic proteins that affect your child.
+Using AI and machine learning, we analyze over a trillion data points to group or endotype your case and determine the severity and relationship of allergic proteins that affect you.
 The snapshot is an individualized summary of this analysis and is the foundation for your treatment plan.

 The snapshot consists of the following three categories of allergen sensitivity: